Birding Field Trips

 Half-Day Field Trips

-Half-day field trips are scheduled on the second Saturday of the month from August through June.
-These five-hour excursions are geared to people with an interest in learning more about the birds (and their biology) that can be found in the immediate Corvallis area.
-Locations include Finley, Ankeny and Baskett Slough National Wildlife Refuges as well as city parks and other local natural areas.
-New and experienced birders welcome.
+Half-day field trips are scheduled on the second Saturday of the month.
+These four-hour excursions are free and geared to anyone with an interest in learning more about birds and birding.
+Destinations include Finley, Ankeny and Baskett Slough National Wildlife Refuges as well as city parks and other local natural areas.
+All levels of expertise are welcome.
 Led by Duncan Evered and Caryn Stoess.

-Meet the other participants and leaders at 7:30 am by the Shelter in Willamette Park (end of SE Goodnight Ave.) for a pre-birding introductions and social over a cup of tea.
-We will carpool and leave by 8:00 am, returning noonish.
-Bring suitable hat and shoes, raingear, bug spray, or sunscreen as appropriate.
+Meet the other participants and leaders at 8:00 am by the Shelter in Willamette Park (end of SE Goodnight Ave.).
+We will carpool, returning noonish.
+Bring suitable outdoor gear as well as water and snacks.
 Weather may alter plans.
-Remember water and snacks!

 Multi-Day Field Trips